ProteinCalc Logo

 Recovery

-Older adults recovering from illness, surgery, or hospitalization need even more protein (up to 1.5 g/kg) to support healing and prevent further muscle loss during bed rest.
+Older adults recovering from illness, surgery, or hospitalization need even more protein to support healing and reduce additional muscle-loss risk during bed rest, but recovery nutrition should be care-team guided.

 Body WeightDaily Range3 Meals4 Meals